 What to expect during the ❄️ winter months?

-🍁 Autumn leaves quickly make way for bare trees, but the views of 🗻 a snowy Mont-Blanc reflected in the water remain!
-If it becomes really cold, then the lake may partially or entirely freeze over, and this is MAGICAL!
-(NB – even if the ice looks solid, you are not allowed to stroll out into the middle of the lake, for safety reasons, as the ice may crack!).
-What you can do instead, is find little shards of ice or pebbles and throw them out onto the frozen lake!
+🍁 Autumn leaves quickly make way for bare trees, but the view of 🗻 a snowy Mont-Blanc reflected in the water remains!
+If it becomes really cold, then the lake may partially or entirely freeze over, and this is MAGICAL! (note – even if the ice looks solid, you are not allowed to stroll out into the middle of the lake, for safety reasons, as the ice may crack!
+What you can do instead, is find little shards of ice or pebbles and throw them out onto the frozen lake!)

 Weather (and mud) permitting, you can head out with 🚵♂️ bikes, and the little bike park behind the mini-golf remains open . . . as do the playgrounds, now dotted around the lake!

 ❄️ Wintertime can be very photogenic – the winter light is fabulous for taking photos . . .